deyem1/langchain-autoGPT/README.md

-# langchain-autoGPT
+# Langchain-AutoGPT
- A YouTube script generator using Langchain
+ A youtube script generation experimant using langchain framework